JeremiahKaren/35percent.github.io/auctions.md

 Add also Keyworth St homeless hostel and Lorrimore Centre (Bethwin Rd?).

-Besides [selling off its council estates](http://35percent.org/the-southwark-clearances/) it has also sold its [Town halls](http://35percent.org/southwark-town-halls/) and street property council homes.
-We have compiled a [brochure](/images/sold_by_southwark.pdf) showing some of the street properties it has auctioned off since May 2010.
+Besides selling off its social services facilities, the Council has been busy [selling off its council estates](http://35percent.org/the-southwark-clearances/), its [Town halls](http://35percent.org/southwark-town-halls/) and street properties.
+We have compiled a [brochure](/images/sold_by_southwark.pdf) showing some of the street property Council homes that have been sold at auction by the current (Labour) administration.

 | Council House  | Address  | Sold Price  | Date  |
 |---|---|---|---|